billbillbilly/urbanworm/README.md

 </picture>

 ## Features
-- Run VLMs locally with local datasets and ensure information privacy
+- Run VLMs locally with local datasets and ensure information privacy using Ollama or llama.cpp
 - Download building footprints from OSM and global building data released by Bing Maps, with options to filter building footprints by area
 - Search and clip aerial and street view images (via APIs) based on urban units such as parcel and building footprint data
 - Automatically calibrate the orientation of the panorama street view and the extent of the aerial image